 How the Doobie Brothers Got Back Together

-That flurry of renewed activity had its roots in a reunion that took place two years earlier, when most of the former Doobies got together for a brief series of fundraising gigs.
+That flurry of renewed activity had its roots in a reunion that took place two years earlier, when most of the former Doobie Brothers got together for a brief series of fundraising gigs.
 "It was this huge band that had like 14 people or something like that.
-We did eight or 10 dates, something like that, and it was all fundraisers, to make money for charity," founding member Patrick Simmons recalled during an exclusive interview with Ultimate Classic Rock.
-“I loved that.
-That was just a really nice moment of camaraderie, a really amazing musical experience."
+We did eight or 10 dates, something like that, and it was all fundraisers, to make money for charity," founding member Patrick Simmons tells UCR.
+"That was just a really nice moment of camaraderie, a really amazing musical experience."

-"We were able to do arrangements in a new way, and the set was much longer – with three singers, myself, Tom Johnston and Michael McDonald, and by that time, Keith Knudsen and Cornelius Bumpus were singing as well.
-It really was a broad variety of music we were able to do.
-Chet McCracken was playing vibes; we had two keyboard players in Michael and Cornelius, and I was playing guitar alongside Tom Johnston, Jeff Baxter, and John McFee.
-Tiran was the only bass player — we didn't have our original bass player, Dave Shogren, with us at that time.
+"We were able to do arrangements in a new way, and the set was much longer – with three singers, myself, Tom Johnston and Michael McDonald, and by that time, Keith Knudsen and Cornelius Bumpus were singing as well," Simmons adds.
+"It really was a broad variety of music we were able to do.
+Chet McCracken was playing vibes; we had two keyboard players in Michael and Cornelius, and I was playing guitar alongside Tom Johnston, Jeff Baxter and John McFee.
+Tiran was the only bass player.
+We didn't have our original bass player, Dave Shogren, with us at that time.
 I don't know why he didn't make it to the party.
 I think we had five drummers – four full traps and Bobby LaKind playing percussion.
 Just amazing, and a wonderful time."

-After the expanded Doobies parted ways following the ’87 concerts, the seeds were sown for a full-fledged reunion featuring the core of the lineup responsible for the group's earliest records.
-"It was kind of like revisiting that earlier era for us, which I had always felt was a really strong band," Simmons told UCR.
-“We had done a lot of different kinds of music in between, but there was something special between Tom and myself that generated a certain edge to the music.
-I'd always thought we had something unique together — our harmonies have a certain characteristic, and I don't really know how to describe it."
+After the expanded Doobie Brothers parted ways following the 1987 concerts, the seeds were sown for a full-fledged reunion featuring the core of the lineup responsible for the group's earliest records.
+"It was kind of like revisiting that earlier era for us, which I had always felt was a really strong band," Simmons says.
+"We had done a lot of different kinds of music in between, but there was something special between Tom and myself that generated a certain edge to the music.
+I'd always thought we had something unique together: Our harmonies have a certain characteristic, and I don't really know how to describe it."

-When they took the stage in June of ’89, Simmons explained, “We were excited, because we really hadn't done any gigs, per se.
+When they took the stage in June 1989, Simmons explains, "we were excited, because we really hadn't done any gigs, per se.
 We really hadn't done anything with that particular band for so long, that getting out there again with that five-piece band was pretty amazing."

 "Originally, we had contemplated doing the record with Ted Templeman.
-He was the one who talked us into going back to the original band – although he didn't have to talk much, because we all thought it was a great idea,” recalled Simmons.
-“We were wanting to do the record with him, but at the time he was very busy with Van Halen stuff, an Aerosmith project, and he was also working with Eric Clapton and a number of other artists.
-We had this window, and Tom and I particularly were concerned that some of the other guys might lose interest.
+He was the one who talked us into going back to the original band – although he didn't have to talk much, because we all thought it was a great idea," Simmons recalls.
+"We were wanting to do the record with him, but at the time he was very busy with Van Halen stuff, an Aerosmith project, and he was also working with Eric Clapton and a number of other artists.
+We had this window, and Tom and I were concerned that some of the other guys might lose interest.
 We thought if we didn't get to work on something, we didn't know if we'd be able to keep it together."

 "We were looking for a song guy, someone who at least knew how to pick songs.
-We know how to play, we know how to write, but to be able to have that perspective and come up with the right songs — we felt Charlie had that spark,” explained Simmons.
-“And Charlie brought in a guy named Eddie Schwartz, because we were looking for someone who had experience with digital recording.
-This was the dawn of MIDI, and we wanted to be able to use synthesizers and programming to possibly have some electronic drum sounds — Mike Hossack had purchased an electronic drum setup, and a good portion of the drums on the ‘Cycles’ record are Simmons drums, which sound like acoustic drums, but they're sampled."
+We know how to play, we know how to write, but to be able to have that perspective and come up with the right songs.
+We felt Charlie had that spark," Simmons says.
+"And Charlie brought in a guy named Eddie Schwartz, because we were looking for someone who had experience with digital recording.
+This was the dawn of MIDI, and we wanted to be able to use synthesizers and programming to possibly have some electronic drum sounds: Mike Hossack had purchased an electronic drum setup, and a good portion of the drums on the Cycles record are Simmons drums, which sound like acoustic drums, but they're sampled."

-"We've never followed the trends, no matter how hard we tried,” laughed Simmons.
-“Anything we ever tried to do that might have seemed like we were going into that kind of mode never really worked out — we’d get part of the way and say, 'No, that's stupid.'
+"We've never followed the trends, no matter how hard we tried," Simmons says with a laugh.
+"Anything we ever tried to do that might have seemed like we were going into that kind of mode never really worked out.
+We'd get part of the way and say, 'No, that's stupid.'
 That's probably been a good thing for us.
 I don't think anyone could ever accuse us of trying to be disco or '80s or anything else like that – not too much.
 We've always kind of marched to our own drummer, so to speak, and I think that's been a positive thing for us.
 We sound like ourselves."

-"We've borrowed from other artists — I don't know if there's a note that's been played that isn't borrowed from someone else somewhere along the line – but you put your own spin on things, and that's what we've always attempted to do,” nodded Simmons.
-“We're a blues-based rock band, with a little R&B, a little gospel, a little country, a little jazz – take any American thing you can think of, and add maybe a little bit of British blues as well.
+"We've borrowed from other artists.
+I don't know if there's a note that's been played that isn't borrowed from someone else somewhere along the line – but you put your own spin on things, and that's what we've always attempted to do," Simmons says.
+"We're a blues-based rock band, with a little R&B, a little gospel, a little country, a little jazz – take any American thing you can think of, and add maybe a little bit of British blues as well.
 It isn't conscious, it's just who we are."